mozilla/CCADB-Tools/kinto_integrity/README.md

 2. Beginning polling for the filesize of `data.mdb`.
 Keep polling until the size of the file begins increasing, or a timeout is reached.
 3. Beginning polling for the filesize of `data.mdb`, keeping note of how long `data.mdb` stays at a particular size.
 Once `data.mdb` has stayed a certain size for 10 polling periods, it is assumed to be entirely populated.

-The above heuristic us just that, a heuristic.
+The above heuristic us just that - a heuristic.
 While the heuristic has been observed to work consistently, if there is any point of failure within this tool then, this is it.